REMIX: Efficient Range Query for LSM-trees: Abstract

 \section{Abstract}

 LSM-tree based key-value (KV) stores organize data in a multi-level structure for high-speed writes.
-A range query on this structure has to seek and sort-merge data from multiple table files on the fly, which is expensive and often leads to mediocre read performance.
-To improve range query efficiency on LSM-trees, we introduce a space-efficient KV index data structure, named REMIX, that records a global sorted view of KV data spanning multiple table files.
-A range query with REMIX on multiple data files can quickly locate the target key using a binary search, and retrieve the subsequent keys in the sorted order without key comparisons.
-We build RemixDB, an LSM-tree based KV-store that adopts a write-efficient compaction strategy and employs REMIX for fast point and range queries.
-Experimental results show that REMIX can substantially improve range query performance in a write-optimized LSM-tree based KV-store.
+Range queries on traditional LSM-trees must seek and sort-merge data from multiple table files on the fly, which is expensive and often leads to mediocre read performance.
+To improve range query efficiency on LSM-trees, we introduce a space-efficient KV index data structure, named REMIX, that records a globally sorted view of KV data spanning multiple table files.
+A range query on multiple REMIX-indexed data files can quickly locate the target key using a binary search, and retrieve subsequent keys in sorted order without key comparisons.
+We build RemixDB, an LSM-tree based KV-store that adopts a write-efficient compaction strategy and employs REMIXes for fast point and range queries.
+Experimental results show that REMIXes can substantially improve range query performance in a write-optimized LSM-tree based KV-store.